alabou/NMOS-MatroxOnly/ReceiverCapabilities.md

 This specification defines a new `constraint_sets` attribute for the Receiver `caps` object, which can also be combined with the existing ones.
 In common with the existing attributes, its value is an array of alternatives; this constraint is satisfied when **any of** its enumerated Constraint Sets are satisfied.

-When evaluating constraints for sub-Flows/sub-Streams, only the Constraint Sets alternatives of matching `urn:x-matrox:format` and `urn:x-matrox:layer` are to be considered.
+When evaluating constraints for sub-Flows/sub-Streams, only the Constraint Sets alternatives of matching `format` and `urn:x-matrox:layer` are to be considered.
 The remaining Constraints Sets of the `constraint_sets` are ignored.

 This specification defines a generic JSON syntax to express Constraint Sets made up of individual Parameter Constraints.
 The Constraint Set is satisfied if **all of** its Parameter Constraints are satisfied.